jge162/Create-Release/README.md

           GITHUB_TOKEN: ${{ secrets.WORKFLOW_SECRET }}
 ```

-# Release of **Major** version push supported in update `v1.0.0`
+# Release of 'Major' version push supported in update `v1.0.0`

-version support in release candidates is v1.0.0 (major), v0.1.0 (minor) and v0.0.1 (patch).
+In this version release candidates v1.0.0 (major).
 Each time a pull request is closed, depending on if you chose, major, minor or patch release.
 The selected version will increment by +1.

 In this code snippet below, you will be able to push a major releae update, for example bump